trskop/dot.config/yx/toolset/man/yx-path.1.md

     functionality to be enabled.

 -h, \--help
 :   Print short help message and exit.
-Same as `yx help path`.
+Same as: `yx help path`.

 *EXPRESSION*
 :   Dhall expression that has access to `data` record, `Paths` and `Config`